matter-labs/zksync-web-era-docs/docs/dev/guide/custom-aa-tutorial.md

 AA factory address: 0x9db333Cb68Fb6D317E3E415269a5b9bE7c72627Ds
 ```

-Where the address will be different for each run.
+Note that the address will be different for each run.

 ## Working with accounts

-### Deploying account
+### Deploying an account

 Now, let's deploy an AA and initiate a new transaction with it.
 In this section we already assume that you have an EOA wallet with enough funds on it.